 The Gut-Brain Axis in Horses: How Diet Shapes Behaviour and Brain Chemistry

-Gut Brain Reset
+Gut Brain Reset - What makes horses spook?

-In recent years, equine research has increasingly highlighted the intricate connection between a horse's gut and its brain—what scientists call the gut-brain axis.
+In recent years, equine research has increasingly highlighted the intricate connection between a horse's gut and its brain - what scientists call the gut-brain axis.
 This bidirectional communication network links the gastrointestinal system with the central nervous system and plays a vital role in influencing mood, behaviour, and overall health.
 Just as in humans, the microbial balance within a horse’s gut can significantly affect neurotransmitter production, including dopamine, a chemical central to motivation, reward, and emotional regulation.

 The Gut as a "Second Brain"